 Joan has worked with children, parents and teachers in different enriching educational contexts, one of those contexts being The Storytime Project (2010 to present day), a dialogic story-reading initiative to empower and support parents in developing their children’s oral language through story-reading.
 Joan has spoken about her work on The Storytime Project at academic conferences throughout Europe as well as here in Ireland.

-The current research project, and the focus of the talk at the IPPN Deputy Principals’ Conference, is Parental involvement, engagement and partnership in their children's learning during the primary school years.
+The current research project, and the focus of her talks at the IPPN Deputy Principals’ Conference 2019 and the Principals' Conference 2020, is Parental involvement, engagement and partnership in their children's learning during the primary school years.
 The research is a collaborative project with Dr. Leah O’ Toole (Maynooth University), Dr. Maja Haals Brosnan (Marino Institute of Education), Emma O’ Brien (Marino Institute of Education), Cliona O’ Keeffe (St. Nicholas Montessori College) and Dr. Claire Marie Dunne (Marino Institute of Education).
 Findings and recommendations arising from the research will be shared, with a particular focus on children’s homework.